 What would a preschool or daycare be like without fun, creative activities and games?
 ECEs use activity-based learning every single day.

 Young kids learn by doing.
 They need to work and play together to develop socially, academically, emotionally, and physically.

-This takes creativity and most definitely, a lot of energy.
+This takes creativity and a lot of energy.
 You'll need to really connect with the kids in your care, which means developing programs that respect their diverse needs.

 7. You Understand the Ethical Responsibilities of Early Childhood Educators

 Teachers have power.
 They are authority figures with a great deal of influence on the kids they work with.
 We've all experienced the power a teacher can wield—for better or for worse.